-Wedding Ceremony Seating 101
+All Your Wedding Ceremony Seating Questions, Answered

-- The bride's mother is always seated last at a Christian ceremony; the groom's mother is seated just before her.
-(In Jewish ceremonies, parents stand under the huppah with the couple).
-The seating of the bride's mother signals that the ceremony is about to begin.
+6. In Jewish ceremonies, all parents stand under the chuppah with the couple.
+In Christian ceremonies, the bride's mother is always seated last and the groom's mother is seated just before her.
+The seating of the bride's mother usually signals the ceremony is about to begin.